Ticking Debt Clock: How Much Can Nigeria’s Economy Absorb?

 However, this platform sees government as not borrowing efficiently.
 Nigerians are afraid that the nation may be out-borrowing her capacity, while this may not be true technically; their fears ought to register in the scheme of things

-I borrowed this clue from what Mr. President allegedly told Kim Yong, the 12th President of the World Bank to concentrate effort in the North.
+I borrowed this clue from what Mr. President allegedly told Kim Yong, the 12th President of the World Bank to concentrate efforts in the North.

 FG is not earning enough.
 Yet, the leaders and by extension the progressives fear economic restructuring more than revolution.

-The reason is simple, government machineries can be used to fight revolutionists but economic restructuring tends to balance power.
+The reason is simple, government machinery can be used to fight revolutionists but economic restructuring tends to balance power.

 Currently, the nation is moving too fast with not much to show for it.

-With debt stock at N28.6 trillion as at first quarter of 2020 and debt servicing taking as much as 90% in a quarter, there is a need to pause and reflect on how this will pan out for the nation in the long term.
+With debt stock at N28.6 trillion as of the first quarter of 2020 and debt servicing taking as much as 90% in a quarter, there is a need to pause and reflect on how this will pan out for the nation in the long term.

-What this means for the future of Nigeria is that for next decade; significant percent of the annual budget would be devoted to financing past decisions with limited or no current economic benefits.
+What this means for the future of Nigeria is that for the next decade; a significant percentage of the annual budget would be devoted to financing past decisions with limited or no current economic benefits.

-FG infrastructure spending rolls in trillion is laudable but where are the projects?
+FG infrastructure spending rolls in a trillion is laudable but where are the projects?

 Why has there been no impact in the job market?

-If priority investment is not contributing to people well-being, shouldn’t there be a change in route –at least in the short term?
+If priority investment is not contributing to people’s well-being, shouldn’t there be a change in route –at least in the short term?

-In 2010, Ireland turned to International Monetary Fund because the nation could not meet her obligations.
+In 2010, Ireland turned to International Monetary Fund because the nation could not meet its obligations.

-As well, Argentina defaulted on debt payment in 2001, and again in 2014.
-To every economic agent, every decision has cost and benefits.
+As well, Argentina defaulted on debt payments in 2001, and again in 2014.
+To every economic agent, every decision has costs and benefits.

-From a family unit to sovereignty, decisions have to be weighed according to economic value it tends to generates and associated cost.
+From a family unit to sovereignty, decisions have to be weighed according to economic value it tends to generate and the associated cost.

-The Debt Management Office, Ministry of Finance should be called to attention on some salient decision as per debt mix.
+The Debt Management Office, Ministry of Finance should be called to attention on some salient decisions as per debt mix.

 Rather than castigating the decision, it is important to forecast what will likely happen with facts and figures.

-Looking at government finance, there is guideline/standards to judge the fiscal and monetary authorities decisions in all aspects.
+Looking at government finance, there are guidelines/standards to judge the fiscal and monetary authorities’ decisions in all aspects.

-The nation has not reached matured level where politicians will not meddle with economic policies in favour of their party’s stance.
+The nation has not reached a mature level where politicians will not meddle with economic policies in favour of their party’s stance.

-Politicians should objectively disagree on economic matters, not to subject good policies to ridicule.
+Politicians should objectively disagree on economic matters, not subject good policies to ridicule.

-Not many Nigerians know that borrowing is not a bad thing per se and almost all emerging economies engage in some level of budget deficits.
+Not many Nigerians know that borrowing is not a bad thing per se and almost all emerging economies engage in some level of a budget deficit.

 But the problem is, Nigerians tend to politicize everything and anything.
-The loudest voice is often accepted as been truthful.
+The loudest voice is often accepted as being truthful.

-In principle, analysis of debt stock should be neutral.
-To do that, one has to weigh actual cost and benefits against predetermine standards.
+In principle, the analysis of debt stock should be neutral.
+To do that, one has to weigh actual costs and benefits against predetermined standards.

-To obtain objective view of the nation’s indebtedness, there are certain metrics that provide support for evaluation and decision making.
+To obtain an objective view of the nation’s indebtedness, there are certain metrics that provide support for evaluation and decision-making.

-How is debt to GDP ratio?
-How is debt service as percentage of FG revenue?
+How is the debt-to-GDP ratio stand?
+How is debt service as a percentage of FG revenue?
 What contribution is tax revenue to FG revenue and how much of tax income can be used to deflate debt value?

 External debt export ratio and external debt to external income ratio?

-Nigeria is on a safer side with debt to GDP ratio at midpoint between 20% -30% as against global standard of 60%.
+Nigeria is on the safer side with a debt-to-GDP ratio at a midpoint between 20% -30% as against the global standard of 60%.
 At the last count, Tax to GDP is just about 10% when some countries are doing double digits.

-This means that the economy has capacity to raise revenues that can be channeled to finance infrastructure.
+This means that the economy has the capacity to raise revenues that can be channelled to finance infrastructure.

-The level of infrastructures that support corporate Nigeria and SMEs would support willingness to pay tax not by coercive policies – the only road the current administration has chosen to pass.
+The level of infrastructure that supports corporate Nigeria and SMEs would support a willingness to pay tax, not by coercive policies – the only road the current administration has chosen to pass.

-As a matter of fact, Naira is volatile because foreign receipt is predictable and anchor on movement in the price of oil market at the global level.
+As a matter of fact, Naira is volatile because the foreign receipt is predictable and anchored on movement in the price of the oil market at the global level.

-Nigeria may be at disadvantage meeting debt service obligations to foreign creditors in the nearest future if perhaps Naira undergoes another round of devaluation or if price of oil nosedive significantly.
+Nigeria may be at a disadvantage in meeting debt service obligations to foreign creditors in the nearest future if perhaps the Naira undergoes another round of devaluation or if the price of oil nosedive significantly.

-This is not less important than showing people where the money goes.
+This is no less important than showing people where the money goes.
 After all, it is our commonwealth!

 Ticking Debt Clock: How Much Can Nigeria’s Economy Absorbs?